guicarneiro11/guicarneiro11/README.md

 ## 👨‍💻 About Me

-A passionate tech developer focused on mobile development, currently working with Android (Kotlin/Java).
+A passionate android developer, currently working on freelance projects and looking for my first opportunity as a junior while learning new technologies and improving my skills with several personal projects.
 # 🚀 Technologies & Tools

 ## 📱 Mobile Development (Android)